konradkubczyk/MicroScripts/README.md

 ### Downloading individual scripts

-To download the scripts individually, navigate to the script's or the script itself.
+To download the scripts individually, navigate to the script's directory or the script itself.
 You can copy the content of the script or download it as a file.

 > Don't forget to make the scripts executable by running `chmod +x <script>`.